jpamies/letter-by-letter/k8s/README.md

 ## Directory Structure

 - `base/`: Base Kubernetes manifests common to all environments
-  - `namespaces.yaml`: Defines the namespaces for different environments
+  - `namespaces.yaml`: Defines the namespace for the application
   - `*-deployment.yaml`: Deployment configurations for each service
   - `*-service.yaml`: Service configurations for each service
 - `overlays/`: Environment-specific configurations